 Students are encouraged to check the University bulletin boards for notices and important information.
-Students who wish to post information such as items for sale, roommates needed, etc. should submit their notices to.
-Student Affairs Notices must be approved by the Dean of Student Affairs All postings will be removed after 30 days.
+Students who wish to post information such as items for sale, roommates needed, etc. should submit their notices to the Dean of Student Affairs.
+Notices must be approved by the Dean of Student Affairs All postings will be removed after 30 days.
 Students wishing to re-post their flier may submit it for approval.